 - GABA support: Your calming, inhibitory neurotransmitter is GABA.
 Herbs like passion flower and amino acids such as theanine, glycine, and taurine can help calm you down by acting on the gabaminergic pathways in your brain.

-Make sure you’re not staying up too late — you need to allow your brain and adrenals to recuperate overnight.
-Promote quality sleep by turning off the TV and smartphone a few hours before bed and reading a book instead.
+Make sure you’re not staying up too late — you need to allow your brain and adrenals time to recuperate overnight.
+Promote quality sleep by turning off the TV and putting away your smartphone a few hours before bed and try reading a book instead.